We are honoured to have a diverse team of talented and experience community members on the Langley Memorial Hospital Foundation Board of Directors.

 Melanie also serves as a representative of the Skidmore Family’s Jessoma Foundation, which prides itself in giving to many charities across the globe.
 This Foundation continues to be active in the Langley community and has just recently begun a new initiative of supporting hospital care throughout Vancouver.
 Melanie plays a key role in achieving this initiative and is very enthusiastic to serve this Foundation as it speaks directly to her interest of advancing the future of health care and improving quality patient care.

-Dr. Leo Wong is a family physician who graduated from Queens University.
-Leo and his wife Flora (also a family physician) moved to Langley in 2002.
-They live here with their 4 children.
-Leo and Flora are supporters of the Vancouver Opera and have been attending and generously supporting our foundation and gala for a number of years.
+Leo is a family physician who graduated from Queens University.
+He and his wife Flora (also a family physician) moved to Langley in 2002.
+They live here with their four children.
+Leo and Flora are supporters of the Vancouver Opera and have been attending and generously supporting our Foundation and gala for a number of years.

-Leo has served for 6 years on the Langley Division of Family Practice Board as the Secretary, Treasurer and Chair and has excellent governance and leadership experience.
+Leo has served for six years on the Langley Division of Family Practice Board as the Secretary, Treasurer and Chair and has excellent governance and leadership experience.

 Eric, the President of the Fort Langley BIA and an investor within Fort Langley, is dedicated to the enhancement and viability of Fort Langley’s village core.
 With renovations, advocacy for badly needed capital projects, and new construction, Eric has been working to improve and revitalize Fort Langley’s village core for almost 10 years.
 Before he started investing in Fort Langley, Eric was an internet entrepreneur and software architect.
 He founded or co-founded multiple internet companies, self-starting in 1990 at the age of 18.
 Eric grew up in Langley City and graduated from Langley Senior Secondary in 1990.

-Eric is the 1st Vice-President of the Greater Langley Chamber of Commerce, a Director of the Langley Memorial Hospital Foundation, a Director of Tourism Langley, and serves on the Economic Development and Agriculture Advisory Committees of the Township of Langley.
+In addition to his role as a Director of the Langley Memorial Hospital Foundation, Eric is the 1st Vice-President of the Greater Langley Chamber of Commerce, a Director of Tourism Langley, and serves on the Economic Development and Agriculture Advisory Committees of the Township of Langley.